AdobeDocs/experience-manager-65.en/help/sites-developing/dev-offloading.md

 ## Creating Jobs for Offloading {#creating-jobs-for-offloading}

-Create a client that calls the JobManager.addJob method to create a job that an automatically-selected JobConsumer executes.
+Create a client that calls the JobManager.addJob method to create a job that an automatically selected JobConsumer executes.
 Provide the following information to create the job:

 * Topic: The job topic.
 * Name: (Optional)